 Puppies for Parole operates through our partnerships with animal shelters and animal advocate groups statewide.
-In Puppies for Parole, selected offenders in Missouri prisons have the opportunity to become trainers to rescue dogs.
-Offenders teach dogs basic obedience skills and socialize them, making them more adoptable.
+In Puppies for Parole, selected residents in Missouri prisons have the opportunity to become trainers to rescue dogs.
+Residents teach dogs basic obedience skills and socialize them, making them more adoptable.
 Once the dogs have successfully completed the program, they are adopted through their original shelters.
+Click the button to the right or this link to see available dogs all over Missouri.

 Puppies for Parole uses no general revenue and operates solely on private donations and fundraising within each institutional Puppies for Parole programs.